-SUEK uses open-pit and underground mining to produce brown, hard and coking coal.
+SUEK uses open-pit and underground mining to produce hard, brown and coking coal.

 2/3 of our coal mined by open pits

-We operate 18 open pits, comprising eleven hard coal and seven brown coal deposits.
+We operate 19 open-pit mines, comprising eleven hard coal, seven brown coal and one coking coal facilities.
 Open-pit mining is the most efficient method of production in shallow deposits.
 It can extract all the coal within an area and fully recover very thick seams.
-Some of our open pits extract seams of 30 metres or more.
+Some of our open-pit mines extract seams of 30 metres or more.
 Many of our open pits have been improved in recent years to increase output and efficiency.

 Back on top